 Keep Them (and You) Well Exercised

 Preparing to move can take up a lot of your time and energy, but it’s especially important to continue to provide your dog with ways for them to release energy.
-We all know that too much built-up energy can lead to increased stress levels, so regular exercise is vital to help keep you and your dog be calm and less anxious.
+We all know that too much built-up energy can lead to increased stress levels, so regular exercise is vital to help keep you and your dog calm and less anxious.
 Regular exercise will be equally important once you move, and with new neighbourhoods and parks to explore, even lengthening this play-time can be beneficial to both of you.
 In addition, the more energy your dog can let out, the quicker it will settle into your new home.
-Within reason, a tired dog is a happy dog.
+For some reason, a tired dog is a happy dog.

 Set Up Your Dog’s Nook Before They Arrive